gomson/vicsydev/implementing_defer.md

 # [vicsy/dev](https://github.com/codr4life/vicsydev) | implementing defer()
-posted Jan 27th 2017, 2:03 pm
+posted Jan 27th 2017, 4:20 pm

 ### preramble
-Golang's designers had good reasons to choose 'defer' as the one true mechanism for executing code on scope exit.
-The strategies for scoping resources (WITH-macros, exceptions and others) break down as soon as allocation and/or clean up depend on protected code.
-Implementing a comparable mechanism in other languages is perfectly doable, this post describes and compares implementations in C and Common Lisp that add the capability to defer to named/outer scopes.
+Golang's designers had good reasons to choose defer() for executing code on scope exit.
+The more common strategies based on code blocks (exceptions etc.) turn into suffering as soon as allocation and/or clean up depend on protected code.
+Implementing a comparable mechanism in other languages is perfectly doable, this post describes and compares implementations in C and Common Lisp that adds the possibility of deferring to named/outer scopes.

 ### example
 C